fbpx

 Levity & Novelty

-is the first volume of the yearlong 4-volume Anthems & Antithets project.
-Levity & Novelty is the funny one.
-27 comic songs from indie-pop to theatrical numbers to a Tom Lehrer cover.
+The funny one: 27 comic songs from indie-pop, to theatrical numbers, to a Tom Lehrer cover.

 Highlights: